marianesfg/windows-uwp.pt-br/windows-apps-src/monetize/run-app-experiments-with-a-b-testing.md

 ---
 author: mcleanbyron
-Description: "Você pode usar o painel do Centro de Desenvolvimento do Windows para executar experimentos para os seus aplicativos UWP (Plataforma Universal do Windows) com testes A/B."
+Description: You can use the Windows Dev Center dashboard to run experiments for your Universal Windows Platform (UWP) apps with A/B testing.
-title: Executar experimentos de aplicativo com teste A/B ms.assetid: 790B4B37-C72D-4CEA-97AF-D226B2216DCC ms.author: mcleans
+title: Executar experimentos de app com testes A/B ms.assetid: 790B4B37-C72D-4CEA-97AF-D226B2216DCC ms.author: mcleans
 ms.date: 02/08/2017